manuGil/lecture-notes/git-lecture-notes.md

     $ git remote add origin <https://url/to/your-remote-repo>
     ```

-* check that remove was added
+* check that remote was added
     ```shell
     $ git remote -v
     $ git branch -M main [will change the name of the main branch of the repo to make it more friendly]